 Phonology is the rules of how those sounds are allowed to be combined.
 So there are sounds that you know we cannot do in English, you’ll never hear them.
 And there are things that you cannot do in many other languages.
 Like for example, like the sound l doesn’t exist in Japanese.
 So phonology is the rules of how sounds combined.
 Hawaiian has five different vowel sounds.
-And one of the rules one of the phonological properties is that all words in Hawaiian and in vowels, isn’t that cool.
+Another example: one of the phonological properties in Hawaiian is that all words end in vowels, isn’t that cool?

 Morphology are the rules of word-formation.
 So like this is how we do the whole master-builder thing, we make pieces and put them together.
 Some examples of morphology are suffixes and prefixes like -ed in English.
 And certainly clues as to the idea of past tense.
 D, A, D is a noun in Spanish, like personalidad, things like that.